harvardnlp/urnng/README.md

 Note that some of the details regarding the preprocessing is slightly different from the original paper.
 In particular, in this implementation we replace singleton words a single `<unk>` token instead of using Berkeley parser's mapping rules.
 This results in slight lower perplexity for all models, since the vocabulary size is smaller.
-Here are the results I get in this setting:
+Here are the perplexty numbers I get in this setting:

 - RNNLM: 89.2
 - RNNG: 83.7
 - URNNG: 85.1 (F1: 38.4)
+- RNNG --> URNNG: 82.5

 ## Acknowledgements
 Some of our preprocessing and evaluation code is based on the following repositories: